How to Improve Loyalty Program Redemption Rates

 Points are often earned but not redeemed.
-There are plenty of loyalty programs out there and some have higher redemption rates than others.
-When you offer points, it’s important to look at your redemption rate to see if the program is compelling and your members are actively earning and “burning” points.
+There are plenty of loyalty programs out there, and some have higher redemption rates than others.
+When you offer points, it’s essential to look at your redemption rate to see if the program is compelling and your members are actively earning and “burning” points.
 If your customers are earning points but aren’t redeeming them, there could be a problem.

 Redemption Rate Definition

 The redemption rate for a loyalty program is the percent of points that have been issued and that were redeemed for rewards.
-Average redemption rates for loyalty programs are impacted by a number of factors including industry, location, ease of redemption, overall program awareness, the perceived value of rewards, the age of your loyalty program and more.
+Average redemption rates for loyalty programs are impacted by several factors, including industry, location, ease of redemption, overall program awareness, the perceived value of rewards, the age of your loyalty program, and more.

 Redemption Rate Formula

-5 Tips to Help You Improve Redemption Rates
+5 Tips to Help You Improve Your Redemption Rate

-Brands need to provide consumers with choices and control so that they have an excellent experience that is frictionless, so they can extract relevant and meaning value out of the brand relationship.
+Brands need to provide consumers with choices and control so that they have an excellent experience that is frictionless so that they can extract relevant and meaningful value out of the brand relationship.